-Important: The supported environment information in the Readme is accurate for the ALM 11.52 release, but there may be subsequent updates.
-For the most up-to-date supported environments, refer to the HP Software Web site: http://www.hp.com/go/TDQC_SysReq
+Note: The supported environment information in the Readme is accurate for the ALM12.01 release, but there may be subsequent updates.
+For the most up-to-date supported environments, refer to the HP Software Web site using the following URL: https://hpln.hp.com/page/alm-qc-enterprise-technical-specifications.

-Required Software 67 Additional Considerations 67
+Required Software 63 Additional Considerations 63